-- i.
-Competitors shall start with both feet behind a designated foul line.
-The takeoff board shall be the same as that specified for the long jump takeoff board.
-The athlete may initiate their attempt on the takeoff board. - ii.
-The athlete shall initiate all attempts from behind the designated foul line. - iii.
+- I. Competitors shall start with both feet from a take-off line.
+The take-off line shall be placed at the nearer edge of the landing area (pit). - II.
+The competitor shall initiate all attempts from behind the take-off line. - III.
 A competitor shall use both feet on the take-off.
-He/she may rock backward and forward lifting his/her heels and toes alternately, but he/she may not lift either foot completely off the ground. - iv.
-All distances will be measured along a perpendicular line from the foul line to the closest impression on the landing area made by any part of the athlete's body or clothing. - v.
-When possible, it is strongly suggested that the standing long jump event be conducted in sand-filled jumping pits.
-The foul line shall be placed at the end of the running long jump runway.
-If a mat is used, it should be long enough to include both take-off and landing areas, and the mat must be secured safely to the surface to prevent slipping.
+They may rock backward and forward lifting their heels and toes alternately, but they may not lift either foot completely off the ground. - IV.
+The take-off line can be marked by a colored tape or marked permanently by a white line on the runway surface. - V. When possible, it is strongly suggested that the standing long jump event be conducted in sand-filled jumping pits.
+If a mat is used, it should be long enough to include both take-off and landing areas, and the mat must be secured safely to the surface to prevent slipping. - VI.
+All measurements shall be taken from the nearest break in the landing area made by any part of the competitor's body or clothing, to the take-off line, or take-off line extended.
+If a mat is being used, all measurements shall be taken from nearest touch down point made by any part of the competitor's body or clothing to the take-off line, or take-off line extended.
+All measurements shall be taken perpendicular to the take-off line or its extension.

-m.
-High Jump
+B.8 High Jump

-- i.
-The competitor shall take off from one foot. - ii.
-The minimum opening height for all high jump competitions shall be 1.00 meter. - iii.
-Competitors shall not dive forward over the bar or take off from a two-footed take-off. - iv.
-An athlete with Down syndrome, who has been diagnosed with Atlanto-axial instability or an athlete who has not been screened, may not participate in the pentathlon or the high jump. - v.
-When there is a tie in the high jump event after the count back of failures, the athletes tying shall be awarded the same place in the competition there is no jump-off to break the tie. - vi.
-In jumping events, prior to competition, athletes may have assistance from an official to mark their take-off mark. - vii.
+- I. The competitor shall take off from one foot. - II.
+The minimum opening height for all high jump competitions shall be 1.00 meter. - III.
+Competitors shall not dive forward over the bar or take off from a two-footed take-off. - IV.
+An athlete with Down syndrome, who has been diagnosed with Atlanto-axial instability or an athlete who has not been screened, may not participate in the pentathlon or the high jump. - V. When there is a tie in the high jump event after the count back of failures, the athletes tying shall be awarded the same place in the competition - there is no jump-off to break the tie.

+- VI.
+In jumping events, prior to competition, athletes may have assistance from an official to mark their take-off mark. - VII.
 A competitor shall be charged with a foul if the competitor does not initiate and attempt within 1 minute after the competitor's name has been called, in addition to a visual indication made by the event judge.
 For the High Jump, where there are three or more athletes remaining in the competition the time shall be 1 minute.
 Where there are 2 or 3 athletes remaining in the competition the time shall be 1.5 minutes.
 Where there is 1 remaining athlete in the competition the time shall be 2 minutes.

-n.
-Shot Put
+B.9 Shot Put